By – Dr JV Hebbar

-Garlic is anti aging spice.
-It is hot, cleansing, cardiac tonic, digestive, good for eyes, improves hair strength and quality, useful in cough, asthma etc. But needs some precautions while administering it.
+Garlic is an anti aging spice.
+It is hot, cleansing, cardiac tonic, digestive, good for eyes, improves hair strength and quality, useful in cough, asthma etc. But it needs some precautions during administration.

 Botanical Name- Allium Sativum Linn.

 Family- LILIACEAE (Rasona Kula)